pimcore/pimcore/docs/Development_Documentation/14_Web_Services/README.md

     * **ids Parameter for GET**: comma-seperated list of document ids
 * **URL for POST**: `http://YOUR-DOMAIN/webservice/rest/document-inquire?apikey=[API-KEY]&condense=0`
     * **Request body for POST**: comma-seperated list of document ids
-* **Returns**: JSON-encoded success value and list of document ids and flag indicating whether document exists or not.
+* **Returns**: JSON-encoded success value,  list of document ids and flag indicating whether document exists or not.
 If optional condense parameter is set to true then only non-existing documentids are returned.

 ### Search Assets